xmrig/xmrig-cuda/README.md

 # xmrig-cuda
-This repository is NVIDIA CUDA plugin for XMRig miner v4.5+ and it adds support for NVIDIA GPUs in XMRig miner.
+This repository contains the CUDA plugin for the XMRig miner, which provides support for NVIDIA GPUs.

-Main reasons why this plugin is separated project is:
+This plugin is a separate project because of the main reasons listed below:
-1. CUDA support is optional, not all users need it, but it is very heavy.
+1. Not all users require CUDA support, and it is an optional feature.
-2. CUDA has very strict compiler version requirements, it may conflicts with CPU mining code, for example now possible build the miner with gcc on Windows (CUDA works only with MSVC).
+2. CUDA has strict compiler version requirements that may conflict with the CPU mining code.
+For example, CUDA doesn't support GCC on Windows.

-## Windows usage
+## Windows

-* [Download](https://github.com/xmrig/xmrig-cuda/releases) plugin, you must choose CUDA version, usually it recent version (CUDA 10.1), but builds with older CUDA version also provided, alternative you can build the plugin from source.
+* To [download](https://github.com/xmrig/xmrig-cuda/releases) the plugin, you must choose the appropriate CUDA version.
+Generally, the latest version (12.4) is all you need, unless you have very old GPUs.
+Windows builds are available for every major CUDA release.
+Alternatively, you can [build](https://xmrig.com/docs/miner/build/windows) the plugin from the source.
 * Place **`xmrig-cuda.dll`** and other dll files near to **`xmrig.exe`**.
-* Edit **`config.json`** to enable CUDA support.
+* Edit **`config.json`** enable the plugin.
 ```
 {
    ...